ipspace/netlab/README.md

 **netlab connect**
 : Use SSH or **docker exec** to [connect to a lab device](https://netlab.tools/netlab/connect/) using device names, management network IP addresses (**ansible_host**), SSH port, and username/passwords specified in lab topology or *netlab* device defaults.

+**netlab report**
+: Creates a report from the transformed lab topology data.
+[More details](https://netlab.tools/netlab/report/)

 **netlab show**
-: Display system settings in tabular format.
+: Display system settings in tabular, text, or YAML format.
 [More details](https://netlab.tools/netlab/show/)